-The rest of what occurred during their separate press conferences on Wednesday proved both men are not on the same page, and their discord is obvious.
+The rest of what occurred during their separate press conferences of Wednesday proved both men are not on the same page, and their discord is obvious.

-Shanahan confirmed to the press that he was benching Griffin this Sunday to play backup Kirk Cousins instead.
-The coach also added Griffin would not be active over the three final games and Rex Grossman would back up Cousins, ending any speculation about Griffin's immediate future.
+Shanahan confirmed he was benched Griffin to play backup Kirk Cousins during a question-and-answer session with the media on Wednesday.
+The coach also added Griffin would not be active in the final games and Rex Grossman would back up Cousins, ending any speculation about the starter’s immediate future.

 “I expressed my desire to play,” Griffin said.
 “Of course, I want to be out there and finish the season with my guys and see it through.
 He explained to me his reasoning.
 At the end of the day, coach’s decision is what we will go with, and that’s what it’s always been.
 I have to do that.
 I have to do whatever I can to help Kirk.
 Do whatever I can to help this team win.”